 If you pack lunch and snacks every day for your child to eat safely at school, then you know how crazy the morning rush can be.Waking everyone up early on school days and getting the kids ready in time can already be challenging, and adding food preparation on top of it only adds to the craziness.
 What are you going to make, are the children getting dressed, do you have the ingredients for lunch, did everyone eat breakfast, is there enough time to make the lunch you planned…it starts the day off on a stressful note.
 Here are some stress busting tips to help you beat the morning school rush.

-- Pack leftovers from dinner the night before as part of your child’s lunch is a huge help to beat the morning school rush.
+Packing leftovers from dinner the night before as part of your child’s lunch is a huge help to beat the morning school rush.
 You’ve already done the work making a healthy dinner.
 If your child really enjoyed it, then you know it will be a hit at lunch too.
 Pair the leftovers with fresh fruit.
-I included two examples of pictures in this post that are based from leftovers – turkey tacos and roast chicken.
+Below you’ll see an example of a lunchbox that included roast chicken I’d made the night before.

 I hope these tips help you beat the morning school rush so you can start your day on the right track!
 You can get more ideas lunch box packing tips here.

 I need to do this for myself!!
 I never pack my lunch the night before and am a hot mess trying to get out of the door on time for work!

 Packing the leftovers for them the night before is super smart!!
 Why didn’t I ever think of that?!?!

 These are some great tips!
 I need to start packing some healthy lunches.
 I love those hearts you made out of the strawberries!!
 Reminds me of when my mom used to make shapes out of fruits for me when I was in school 🙂

 Great tips for the hot thermos!
 I never send hot food with my 5yo because I’m never sure if I can keep it hot enough.
 I might have to try it though!